rubyworks/rc/README.md

 ## Description

-RC, short for *Runtime Configuration*, is multi-tenant configuration system for Ruby tools.
+*Ruby Courtier*, RC for short, is a is multi-tenant runtime configuration system for Ruby tools.
 If was designed to facilitate Ruby-based configuration for multiple tools in a single file.
 It is extremely simple, and univerally applicable which makes it easy to understand and flexible in use.